baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
-I am a Ph.D. candidate in political science at Claremont Graduate University.
+I am a PhD candidate in political science at Claremont Graduate University.
 Studying American politics and political theory, I am particularly interested in the historical development of political polarization (both ideological and affective) and its implications for representation in the US.
-My research employs normative theories, historical analysis, and quantitative research methods.
+My research employs normative and formal theories, historical analysis, and quantitative research methods.